d22yan/FYDP-2015-010/README.md

     This installs the client-side dependencies for the web app listed in bower.json.

-9. Now you can run the basic grunt development server using:
+7. Now you can run the included Express.js development server using:

     ```CLI
     grunt serve
     ```

-    This should open a new browser tab pointing to the address of the dev server.
-Grunt's livereload feature will automatically reload the page when it detects any file changes.
+    This should open a new browser tab pointing to the address of the Express.js dev server.
+Express's livereload feature will automatically reload the page when it detects any file changes.

-10. You can also run tests using:
+8. You can also run tests using:

     ```CLI
     grunt test
     ```

-    At the moment the tests I wrote are broken because of Jasmine's poor async support.
-I'm planning on migrating over to Mocha for some better test coverage for our Angular services.
+    All tests are using Mocha at the moment.
+Coverage is something I plan to improve on after finishing the early phases.

-11. Lastly decide on an IDE to use.
+9. Lastly decide on an IDE to use.
 I recommend one of the following:

     * [WebStorm](http://www.jetbrains.com/webstorm/).
 This is what I use.
 30 day trial and $30 to buy for the Academic Licence.
 Has code analytics, refactoring support, full-featured JS debugger, and a huge repository of plugins.